foolfor/networktest/README.md

 commands = ["sys", "int g 1/0/0", "quit", "exit"]
 ```

 If you want to test the `exit` function in the same case, you must find another command like `quit`.
-If there are no two different command to distingush between, I suggest you split a test case into two.
+If there are no two different command to distinguish between, I suggest you split a test case into two.

 ## Using `secret` to distinguish different vendors